 The Adobe Digital Academy is a two-part program based in the San Francisco Bay Area, Lehi, Utah, Austin, Texas and New York City.

-Part 1 involves immersive training with exceptional partners.
-Digital Academy scholarships provide students with user experience design or web development training through trusted education partners.
-These partners provide ongoing feedback on student performance, as Part 2 of the program depends on successful completion of Part 1.
+Part 1 involves immersive training with exceptional socios.
+Digital Academy scholarships provide students with user experience design or sitio web development training through trusted education socios.
+These socios provide ongoing feedback on student performance, as Part 2 of the program depends on successful completion of Part 1.

 What are the goals of the Adobe Digital Academy?